alis-exchange/build/docs/guides/getting-started/introduction.md

 ## 3. Deploy

-Once built, the logic can be deployed and consumed by clients.
+Once built, the logic can be deployed and consumed by clients in the way that they want.

 Similar to the server, Alis Build also auto-generates type definitions for the supported languages, making consumption of services feel native.